admartin66/Castellini-Group-Docs/docs/source/rwilogistics/customers.rst

 DynCustom
 ~~~~~~~~~

-On the GP server we have a custom database designed for staging information; for the customer integration it has two tables
+On the GP server we have a custom database designed for staging information; for the customer integration it has two tables, Customer Added and
+Customer Updated.

 CustomerAdded Table